For PatientsThe more data we have, the more we can understand Kabuki

 how does the roya kabuki program work?

 Following a thorough medical records review, specialty visits will be scheduled depending on the unique needs of each patient.
 We will work with you to schedule specialties within a one-week time frame.
-The Roya Kabuki Program holds clinic during the 2nd and 4th Monday afternoon of each month.
-During an initial visit to the Roya Kabuki Program, every patient is scheduled with two core specialties, Genetics & Neuropsychology
+The Roya Kabuki Program holds clinic on the following days:

 - Communication Services